Relational Constructs «Prev Next»

 Descriptor Columns

-Because it is possible for many records to have the same value as other records in columns such as CustFirst, CustLast, and CustPhone, those columns are referred to as descriptor columns.
-The columns describe the customer referred to by the record, but do not necessarily differentiate that customer from every other customervin the table.
-In the extreme case, consider a father and son, both named Thomas L. Rothrauff, living at the same address.
-Because there is no column for a name suffix like "Jr." or "III", the two customers would be indistinguishable in the CUSTOMER table.
+Because many records can share the same value in columns such as CustFirst, CustLast, and CustPhone, those columns are descriptor columns.
+They describe the customer the record refers to but do not necessarily differentiate that customer from every other customer in the table.

 CUSTOMER